wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 }
 ```

-To approve offline operations with biometry, your PowerAuth instance [need to be configured with biometry factor](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md#biometry-setup).
+To approve offline operations with biometry, your PowerAuth instance [needs to be configured with biometry factor](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md#biometry-setup).

 ```swift
 import WultraMobileTokenSDK